 Buttery Maple Cointreau Syrup

-- 2 tbsp Cointreau (or other orange liquor)
+- 2 tablespoon Cointreau (or other orange liquor)

 - 1 cup maple syrup